 Published on May 17, 2022

-If you have diabetes, you may already know that you’re at high risk of developing foot ulcers.
+If you have diabetes, you may already know you’re at high risk of developing foot ulcers.

 Diabetes seriously affects the feet.
-Peripheral neuropathy, one of the most common complications of high blood sugar levels, causes a loss of sensation in the feet that leads to wounds and sores staying unnoticed.
-Associated with poor blood circulation and a slow healing process, these wounds stay, get infected, and keep returning.
+Peripheral neuropathy, one of the most common complications of high blood sugar levels, causes a loss of sensation in the feet, leading to wounds and sores staying unnoticed.
+Associated with poor blood circulation and a slow healing process, these wounds remain, get infected, and keep returning.
 They turn into diabetic foot ulcers.

 The Wagner classification system of diabetic foot ulcers allows healthcare professionals to grade the severity of a foot ulcer according to 6 different stages.
 Early and proper diagnosis of a diabetic foot ulcer may help prevent the amputation of a toe or a foot.